 "Madame, sign here," said one taking out his led-pad.
 I looked up through my glasses at his blank faceplate.

-"Mmh, this must be a mistake… I-I ordered only one," I whispered trying to clear the fog that surrounded my sleepy brain.
-The second cyborg stepped forward forcing me to step aside.
-He pulled the box inside making me squeezed to one side of the door while the other shoved the led-pad in my face.
-My mouth opened to protest but I couldn't muster the courage to argue with them.
+"Mmh, this must be a mistake… I-I ordered only one," I whispered, trying to clear the fog that surrounded my sleepy brain.
+The second cyborg stepped forward, forcing me to step aside.
+He pulled the box inside, making me squeezed to one side of the door while the other shoved the led-pad on my face.
+My mouth opened to protest, but I couldn't muster the courage to argue with them.
 It was too early and I haven't had my caffeine shot yet.
 It was not even 5 am for crying out loud!

 "Madame, sign please!" repeated the cyborg.
 I frowned at the text written in bright neon blue over the translucent material then back at the other cyborg pushing my blue couch in a corner to fit in the carton box.
 Wait, I was supposed to be ecstatic over this arrival so why I was angry and confused?

 "Careful!"
-I shouted at the cyborg when he dumped in my vintage coffee table.
+I shouted at the cyborg when he bumped into my vintage coffee table.
 The guy paused and shrugged his shoulders.
 The other one waited for my response while impatiently tapping his foot.

 "Don't come crying when I rate your service with one star," I glared at him as I swapped my bracelet over the device.
 It beeped confirming the delivery.

-"Happy doing business with you," they both said in a flat voice, they bowed and exited.
-I collapsed against the wall feeling weak from the stress.
-My heart beat took a couple of minutes to get back to normal.
-I'm terrible dealing with others including artificial ones.
+"Happily doing business with you," they both said in a flat voice, they bowed and exited.
+I collapsed against the wall, feeling weak from the stress.
+My heartbeat took a couple of minutes to get back to normal.
+I'm terrible dealing with others, including artificial ones.